Ideas to inspire

 Let’s break this down a little more.
 I discovered Only Natural Pet online a few years ago and had success using their Natural Flea and tick tag which worked great; but the downside was it can’t get wet while it’s acclimating to the dog.
 So, I decided to change to 2 different products to treat them both inside and out: all-natural EasyDefense brand flea collars and Easy Defense brand chewable treats.
 The collars have active ingredients of Geraniol, Peppermint and Thyme oil.
 The chewable treats main ingredients contain the Natural Power of Brewer's Yeast & Garlic.
 This is an excerpt from the product description directly from their website, “Only Natural Pet EasyDefense Barrier Bites have a unique balance of amino acids and complex b-vitamins.
 These flea chews also work to maintain your pet's healthy skin & coat by maintaining proper skin and tissue function.
 The bio-available source of garlic has also been shown to offer amazing immune support in animals by using garlic's natural properties, which maintain a healthy gastrointestinal tract and heart function.”

 The third element of the regimen is the shampoo which is all natural and was invented by one of our Makers who founded 4Paws All Natural Pet Soaps.
 She created the line because her dog was having seizures and found it was related to harsh chemicals found in commercial flea products.
 I decided to try her products on Piper and Harper and have sense ordered from her multiple times.
 The product not only smells good; but has no hidden toxins and an olive oil base that keeps their coats from getting dry.
+You can buy this now on our site.

 I am thrilled to say that since we have been on the above-mentioned regimen I have found this 99% effective.
 The other key point worth mentioning is that this is a cost-effective method.
 The flea collar is $9.99 and lasts for 4 months, barrier bites monthly supply $12.99 and the 4Paws shampoo is $16.95 for an 8oz bottle.
 I highly recommend exploring natural remedies in lieu of harsh chemicals.
 It’s a little more work; but your dogs will appreciate the effort.
 A separate article will be posted related to Piper’s seizures which I am happy to say have subsided!